 Do orphanages still exist in America today?
 The answer is no. Traditional orphanages as portrayed in novels and movies no longer exist in America, and it wasn’t because the need to care for parentless and/or poverty-stricken children disappeared.
 However, to understand what became of the children and the orphanages that housed them, one must understand the original intent of orphanages at their formation and what replaced them at their closing.

 Around the 1900s, the progressive movement began to have a big influence on social thought in America.
 As a result, reformers started rethinking the orphanage system and created the earliest form of the child welfare system.
 President Theodore Roosevelt championed the change by forming a conference of leading experts of the day in the field of child care at the Conference on the Care of Dependent Children.
-Largely due to their vision for child welfare in the US, the reformers moved for Congress to form the Unites States Children’s Bureau.
-“The orphan trains stopped in 1930 due to a decreased need for farm labor in the Midwest, and the reformed thinking that the government should help preserve struggling families.”
+Largely due to their vision for child welfare in the US, the reformers moved for Congress to form the United States Children’s Bureau.
 There was also economic growth that enabled parents to care for their own children and to foster other children.
 As a result, fewer children were placed in orphanages and remained in a family environment.

 Traditional orphanages in the United States began closing following World War II, as public social services were on the rise.
 US adoption policy and procedures, as well as child protection laws, began to take shape, leading to the demise of traditional American orphanages, which were replaced with individual and small group foster homes.
 The reformers pushing for this change argued that children would do better placed in homes, where they could receive personalized care and individual attention, than in institutions.
 By the 1950s, more children lived in foster homes than in orphanages in the United States, and by the 1960s, foster care had become a government-funded program.

 Proverbs 31:8-9 says, “Open your mouth for the mute, for the rights of all who are destitute.
 Open your mouth, judge righteously; defend the rights of the poor and needy.”
-Lifesong for Orphans says on their blog that “428,000 children are in foster care in the U.S.” To give a visual aide, “consider this: The 4 largest football stadiums in the United States could be filled to capacity and still not hold all the children who are currently in the system…[and around] 102,000 of these children are currently eligible for adoption.”
+One blog says that “428,000 children are in foster care in the U.S.” To give a visual aide, “consider this: The 4 largest football stadiums in the United States could be filled and still not hold all the children who are currently in the system…[and around] 102,000 of these children are currently eligible for adoption.”
 The Abba Fund surmises that “if 1 family in every 3 churches in the US adopted a waiting child, every waiting child in the US would have a forever family.”
 If that happened, more children could be rescued from aging out of the system and being left all alone as they make their own way through life.

 In conclusion, the orphanages of the past were replaced by the foster system, including group homes and institutions, of today.
 While the structures to house orphans have changed, the fact that there are still orphans has not.
 Every child deserves a loving, forever home.